Qu1etboy/KU-Fondue/README.md

    git clone https://github.com/CS211-651/project211-loveandjava.git
    ```
 2. executable file locate in jar folder.
+3. or download the zip file in releases.
-3. choose your version to run.
+4. choose your version to run.
-4. run the file
+5. run the file
-   - 4.1.
-Windows : double-click the jar file to run the program.
+   - double-click the jar file to run the program.
-   - 4.2.
-Macs    : run this command in your terminal or write `java -jar` and drag the file into terminal.
+   - or run manually by write this command in your terminal or write `java -jar` and drag the file into terminal.
 Make sure that you are in the same directory as the program locate.
    ```
-   java -jar path/to/ku-complaint.jar
+   java -jar path/to/ku-complaint-<mac or windows>-version.jar
    ```

-5. or download the zip file in releases.
+## Admin account

+- username: admin
+- password: 1234

 ## Library used

 - FontawesomeFX
 - OpenCSV
 - AnimateFX